overdrivenetworks/conf-utils/README.md

  * alias.conf
  * dnsbl.conf

 Once you're done changing things, run `scripts/git-sync.sh` to push your changes.
-You will have to run `/rehash *` after for them to take effect.

-MOTD syncing is done via `scripts/motd.sh` (it will write `<servername>`.motd and ircd.rules), and server addresses are stored in `scripts/config.sh`.
+You will have to run rehash your servers manually after for them to take effect.

-**Git viewers: rename `scripts/config.sh.example` to `scripts/config.sh` and write your configuration there!**
+MOTD syncing is done via `scripts/motd.sh`, which will write `<servername>.motd` and `ircd.rules` in the target directory.

 All scripts **require passwordless SSH access**, so you will need to run them from a machine that has SSH access to the target servers.